-In order to determine an optimum plant capacity of the project, Amec Foster Wheeler conducted a plant capacity study during the initial stages of the PEA.
-Costs for mining, processing and general and administration were factored from Amec Foster Wheeler's project database.
-Recoveries were estimated based on historical test work.
-Economic parameters and metal prices were assumed based on data from similar recent projects.
-Four processing capacity options were investigated: 60,000, 80,000, 100,000 and 120,000 t/d.
-The study concluded that given the current resource estimate for Cotabambas, and agreed-upon parameters, 80,000 t/d was the economically optimum option.
-This capacity was selected as the basis of the PEA design.
+In order to determine an optimum plant capacity of the project, Amec Foster Wheeler has conducted a plant capacity study during the initial stages of the PEA.
+Costs for mining, processing and general administration are factored from Amec Foster Wheeler's project database.
+Recoveries are estimated based on historical test work.
+Economic parameters and metal prices are assumed based on data from similar recent projects.
+Four processing capacity options are investigated: 60,000, 80,000, 100,000 and 120,000 t/d.
+The study concluded that given the current resource estimate for Cotabambas, and agreed-upon parameters, 80,000 t/d is the economically optimum option.
+This capacity has been selected as the basis of the PEA design.